iamtheyammer/branch-env-vars/README.md

       uses-env-var:our workspace is at: ${{ env.GITHUB_WORKSPACE }}
       these-are-just-branch-names:isn't that cool!
-      wildcard/*:this is for branches prefixed by wildcard/
+      wildcard/*:this is for branches prefixed by wildcard/ wildcard/**/feature:sure, we support glob patterns, too. (note that * and ** performs identically)

       # this is a comment! (of course, we support empty lines!)
       # you can also set special values, like the following

+      !pr:this is the value if we are building a PR !pr>basebranch:this is the value if we are building a PR off basebranch !pr>feature/*:this is the value if we are building a PR off any branch that starts with feature/ !pr>feature/**/tested:yep, pr's support glob patterns too, but, again * performs identically to **

-      !pr:this is the value if we are building a PR !tag:this is the value if we are building a tag !default:this is the default value. leaving this out is fine, but the variable might be empty. see bevSetEmptyVars.
+      !tag:this is the value if we are building a tag !default:this is the default value. leaving this out is fine, but the variable might be empty. see bevSetEmptyVars.
     STATIC_VAR: 'i am a static env var. static vars may not contain line breaks.'